Debt Consolidation Care

 Debt

 Amount borrowed by an individual for payment at a later stage.
-The person owing debt is known as the debtor while the person to whom the same is owed is known as the creditor.
+The person owing debt is known as the debtor while the person to whom the debt is owed is known as the creditor.
+See also credit.

 Default

-Failure to repay a specified amount as agreed in a credit agreement.
+Failure to repay a specified amount agreed in a credit agreement.

 Delinquency

-A condition that signifies a debtor's inability to make payments in time.
+A condition that signifies a debtor's inability to make payments on time.

 E